Program overview

 Graduates of the Computer Systems Technology program can pursue a variety of career paths in Canada, including:

-- Technology Infrastructure Analyst: Responsible for analyzing and improving IT infrastructure to ensure optimal performance and security.
+• Technology Infrastructure Analyst: Responsible for analyzing and optimizing IT infrastructure to ensure efficiency and reliability.

-- Technical Specialist: Provides expert support and troubleshooting for complex technical issues within organizations.
+• Technical Specialist: Provides expert support and solutions for technical issues in various IT environments.

-- Network Systems Administrator: Manages and maintains computer networks, ensuring reliability and security.
+• Network Systems Administrator: Manages and maintains network systems, ensuring secure and efficient operations.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.